wur3/yearly-ui/README.md

 ## Tutorial

-in progress
+1. `npm install`
+2. `npm start`

 ## Contributing

 Pull requests and stars are always welcome.
-For bugs and feature requests, [please create an issue](https://github.com/wur3/yearly/issues/new).
+For bugs and feature requests, [please create an issue](https://github.com/wur3/yearly-ui/issues/new).

 ## Author